top of page

 A woman eating icecream

-I’d poured so much of myself into “us” that I hadn’t even noticed I was putting my own well-being on hold.
+I’d poured so much of myself into “us” that I hadn’t even noticed I was putting my well-being on hold.
 It’s like I’d gone from being “Lisa” to simply being “Lisa and him”—an inseparable duo.
 Don’t get me wrong; I adored the connection we had.
-But when it ended, it felt like I was left holding only half of myself.
+But when it ended, it felt like I was holding only half of myself.

-Ana was fresh out of a broken relationship I didn't have much to give except my experience .
+Ana was fresh out of a broken relationship I didn't have much to give except my experience.

 Looking back, I realized that I had put aside so many things I loved.
 My evenings with friends dwindled, and my once-constant journaling habit faded away, replaced by texts, plans, and endless Netflix marathons with him.
 I hadn’t diversified my life, hadn’t nurtured my other “social assets,” as HAPHE would put it.
 And so, when he left, I felt like I was fumbling in the dark, trying to remember who I was before him.